-Suppurations, excessive, and when discharging after the infiltrated portions have discharged their contents.
+Suppurations, excessive, and when continuing after the infiltrated portions have discharged their contents, Calc. sulph.

-Suppuration slow and torpid, to bring the matter.
+Suppuration slow and torpid, to bring the matter to maturity; phlegmon,.
+Potassium chloride.

-Suppurations (festers) having their seat in the cell-substance of the connective tissue.
+Suppurations (festers) having their seat in the cell substance of the connective tissues.
 All deep-seated suppurations, including those on tendons, ligaments, and bone.